-Cost sharing - Cost sharing is the portion of a project or program cost not borne by the sponsor.
+Cost sharing - is the portion of a project or program cost not borne by the sponsor.
 It is the University's share in the cost of conducting the project/program.
-Cost sharing occurs either when a sponsor requires, or the University commits, funds beyond those awarded by the sponsoring agency to support a particular grant or contract.
+Cost sharing occurs either when a sponsor requires, or the University commits in a proposal, funds beyond those awarded by the sponsoring agency to support a particular grant or contract.

 Cost sharing may be required by federal sponsors, and the obligation must be met using non-federal funds.
 Only charges that would be allowable as direct costs to the award are allowable as cost sharing.
 Federal flow through funds may not be used as a cost sharing source unless prior written approval has been received from both the federal sponsor and the flow through sponsor.

-The "cost share" pledge may be either a fixed amount of money or a percentage of the project costs.
-The term "cost matching" often refers to cost sharing where the amount from the sponsor is equal to the amount from the cost share partner.
-This is also known as dollar-for-dollar cost sharing or cost matching.
+The "cost share" pledge may be either a fixed amount of money, or a percentage of the project costs, or the commitment of a specified level of effort.
+The term "cost matching" often refers to cost sharing where the amount required as cost share is equla to the amount received from the sponsor.
+This is also known as dollar-for-dollar cost sharing or matching.

 • Mandatory (M): Cost sharing that the sponsor requires as a condition of the award.